Weisser Zwerg Logo

 Failed to start nginx.service: Unit nginx.service not found.

 This error means the Nginx package was not installed at the time the script attempted to configure and restart it.
+Installing nginx and the certificate tooling upfront fixed the issue on the second run.

-Bonding (One Wallet per Node)
+Bonding (One Account per Node)

 Here are some relevant excerpts from my run: